-The Oates Collection on Africa has as its focus accounts of European, primarily British, travel and exploration in Africa from the mid-nineteenth century to the early twentieth century.
-The writers recount their experiences as travellers, hunters, soldiers and missionaries in titles such as To Lake Tanganyika in a Bath Chair / Annie Hore (1889), African Hunting from Natal to the Zambesi / W.C.
-Baldwin (1863) and Soldiering and Surveying in British East Africa 1891-1894 / J.R.L.
+The Oates Collection of books on Africa has as its focus accounts of European, primarily British, travel and exploration in Africa from the mid-nineteenth century to the early twentieth century.
+The writers recount their experiences as travellers, hunters, soldiers and missionaries in titles such as To Lake Tanganyika in a Bath Chair / Annie Hore (1889) and Soldiering and Surveying in British East Africa 1891-1894 / J.R.L.
 Macdonald (1897).
 The lives led by those who were resident in Africa for lengthy periods are also included, as in J. Mackenzie's Ten Years North of the Orange River (1871).

 The books commemorate Frank Oates (1840-1875), the explorer, whose journal was published posthumously as Matabele Land and the Victoria Falls (1881) and Frank Oates O.B.E.
 (1890-1945), the geologist, who worked on both the Gold Coast Geological Survey and the Tanganyika Geological Survey.

-Extent: Over 250 books on Africa and Rhodesia ranging in date from the mid-19th century to the mid-20th century.
+Extent: Over 250 books on African travel ranging in date from the mid-19th century to the mid-20th century.

 Robert Washington Oates (1874-1958) was born in London and educated in Belgium and Germany.
 He served in the First World War as a private soldier, at the same time amassing a considerable fortune through his financial interest in a firm of industrial chemists.
 After the war he became an antique dealer, gaining an international reputation in the antiquarian book-trade.